onslaught7/market-pulse-engine/README.md

 ## 🏗 Architecture

-The system is designed to handle **burst traffic** (like Earnings Season) without dropping requests.
+The system is designed to handle **burst traffic** (like Earnings Season) without dropping requests, heavily monitored by a dedicated observability stack.

 ```mermaid
 graph LR